mnem/octopress_ddate/README.md

     {% ddate 1976-07-15 18:40 %} # Output a custom date as a Discordian date

-Either copy ddate.rb to your Octopress plugins folder or add this repository as a subodule in your plugins folder.
+Either copy ddate.rb to your Octopress plugins folder or add this repository as a submodule in your plugins folder.